favorinfo/md2ppt/README.rst

 ========

-To use Ashy simply copy the root folder to your themes directory in your landslide presentation and then add the route in your .cfg file
+To use Ashy simply copy the root folder to your themes directory in your landslide presentation and then add the path in your .cfg file

 ::